praveenece431/documents/docker-installation-steps.md

-# Installing Docker on Ubuntu and CentOS
+# Installing Docker on Ubuntu and CentOS/RedHat

 This guide provides step-by-step instructions on how to install Docker, a popular containerization platform, on Ubuntu and CentOS.
 Docker allows you to package an application with all of its dependencies into a standardized unit for software development.